-Since 2012, the CCRP has been developing the idea and reality of farmer research networks (FRNs).
+Since 2012, CCRP has been developing the idea and practice of farmer research networks (FRNs).
 An FRN is a set of farmer groups that conducts agroecological research of relevance to its membership.
-FRNs typically work in partnership with researchers, development organizations, and/or a broader networks.
-Because each FRN develops in response to its particular contexts and opportunities, FRNs are diverse, varying in their structures, aims, and organizational and leadership models.
+FRNs typically work in partnership with researchers, development organizations, farmer organizations, and/or broader networks.
+Because each FRN develops in response to its contexts and opportunities, FRNs are diverse, varying in their structures, aims, and organizational and leadership models.
 They are, however, aligned by adhering to a set of principles (see below) and by sharing experiences and learnings.

-For a deeper dive into our FRN Principles, click here
+- For a deeper dive into the principles, click here

 Vision for FRNs

-Not only does this approach strengthen rural organizations, but it results in more relevant research that takes into account local contexts.
-It can represent a broad range of farmers as well as diverse ways of knowing.
+FRNs strengthen rural organizations, while contributing to more relevant research that considers local contexts.
+FRNs and the knowledge they produce can represent a broad range of farmers as well as diverse ways of knowing.
 The networks’ collective action can more effectively match agroecological options to various social and biophysical contexts.

 FRNs amplify the impact of farmer-centered innovation systems and allow farmers to tap into existing knowledge.
 They rely on their own experiments to learn and test new ideas but also learn from others in their networks.
 Recent digital advances allow for the sharing of information in new ways.
 A learning network enables ideas and methods to be tested, shared, discussed, adapted, and potentially utilized.

 There are FRN projects in all regions that CCRP supports.
 There are currently about 60 projects that are working within an FRN approach.
 Each focus on a different topic, engages different stakeholders and partners, and is led by a different organization (research institute, NGO, farmer organization or federation).